 Some really good shorts that provide maximum stretch are made from a blend of synthetic fabrics, like cotton, polyester, and spandex.
 These are the kind of shorts that do not tear or keep your movements restricted.
 They are so comfortable you won’t even know they are there and won’t be constantly readjusting them during practice.

 Some shorts are designed with a little side pocket for men, which is an added plus.
 However, spandex shorts are almost exclusively for yoga practice and you might feel a bit silly wearing them during other sports.

 Not comfortable wearing super-snug, stretchy shorts during yoga, but still want to achieve maximum flexibility?
 Enter the compression-lined shorts.
 These ergonomic shorts have the benefits of two types of shorts.

 The compression liner helps prevent over-exposure and improves circulation, bringing a higher supply of oxygen to muscles.
 It also reduces the risk of injury, expedites recovery, and moderates your body temperature.
 It is also very absorbent.

-The top visible shorts are made from a variety of fabric, including spandex and linen, provide more coverage and add a stylish touch.
+The top visible shorts are made from a variety of fabrics, including spandex and linen, provide more coverage and add a stylish touch.